 Basic Muay Thai Hand Wrap Technique

-- Place the small loop at the end of the hand wrap around your thumb.
+1. Begin by placing the small loop at the end of the hand wrap around your thumb for a secure start.

-- Move the wrap across the top of your wrist and make several loops.
+2. Next, guide the wrap across the top of your wrist, creating several loops to ensure proper support.

-- Move the wrap across the top of your hand to your knuckles, making a total of four loops.
+3. Continue by moving the wrap across the top of your hand, extending it to cover your knuckles.
+This should result in a total of four loops around your knuckles.

-- Move the wrap from your knuckles across the top of your hand and wrist, making four loops around your wrist.
+4. From your knuckles, extend the wrap across the top of your hand and wrist, forming four more loops around your wrist.

-- Take the wrap from your wrist and move it up and across the top of your hand to your knuckles again, but only loop the wrap around your knuckles twice this time.
+5. For added stability, take the wrap from your wrist, moving it back across the top of your hand to your knuckles.
+This time, loop the wrap around your knuckles twice.

-- Move the wrap from your knuckles across your palm to your thumb, and loop it around your thumb, ending back at your wrist.
+6. Progress by guiding the wrap from your knuckles across your palm to your thumb.
+Securely loop it around your thumb, returning it to your wrist.

-- Use any remaining wrap to loop around your wrist, knuckles, and overhand, ending with a loop.
+7. Utilize any remaining wrap to create additional loops around your wrist, knuckles, and overhand, ensuring a snug and protective fit.

-- If your Muay Thai hand wraps have Velcro, secure and tighten them.
+8. If your Muay Thai hand wraps are equipped with Velcro, securely fasten and tighten them.

 Note that if you’re unsure about how to wrap your hands properly, it’s best to have an experienced trainer or instructor assist you.